prestonharberts/fedora-40-configuration/docs/firefox.md

 - Return YouTube Dislike by Dmitry Selivanov
 - SingleFile by gildas to Firefox
 - SponsorBlock - Skip Sponsorships on YouTube by Ajay Ramachandran
+- Todoist for Firefox by Todoist
+  - Add to Todoist: Alt+A
 - uBlock Origin by Raymond Hill
 	- When prompted, allow to run in private windows